 How Does Covid-19 Impact The 1098-E

-Due to the pause in student loans due the Covid-19 Student Loan Forbearance, most borrowers didn't make any payments on their student loans throughout 2021.
-As such, very little (if any) student loan interest was paid in 2021.
+Due to the pause in student loans due the Covid-19 Student Loan Forbearance, most borrowers didn't make any payments on their student loans throughout 2021 or 2022.
+As such, very little (if any) student loan interest was paid.

 The rules for the 1098-E are that they are only issued if a borrower paid more than $600 during the year.
 As such, many borrowers may not get a 1098-E as expected.